 Being able to both lead and manage people is a bit of a paradox, but extremely valuable socially.

 If you are reading this you already know that social skills can be learned, improved upon and eventually mastered.

 As you have just seen, there is a large spectrum of basic social skills.

 It’s worth asking – which basic social skills do you already have, and which do you need to develop?

-If you would like to hear more about any of the specific basic social skills, sign up for my free weekly updates – I’ll let you know when I have new articles about social skills (and more) live.
+If you would like to hear more about any of the specific basic social skills, reach out to me on Twitter.

 - Experience is also known as practice.